By: Team CS2103-F09-3 Since: Sep 2019 Licence: MIT

 3.7.1.
 Implementation

-The reading of modules information is facilitated by ModulesInfo
+The reading of modules information is facilitated by ModulesInfo, which contains a list of ModuleInfo objects.

 All information regarding our modules are initially stored in json format, within the file